-There were no impairment losses recognized for the years ended December 31, 2019, 2018 and 2017.
+There are no impairment losses recognized for the years ended December 31, 2018, 2017 and 2016.

 f.
 Impairment of non-financial assets

 The Parent Entity and Subsidiary's policy on estimating the impairment of non-financial assets is discussed in Note 3.11.
 Though management believes that the assumptions used in estimation of fair values reflected in the consolidated financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.